microimpuls/admin-tools/smarty_stress_test/results/README.md

 Database: Oracle (1 instance, external server)
 ```

-CPU usage on the Smarty server during cache initialization (maximum load at cold start) is about 30-40%, after initialization (during continuous working with maximum subscribers activity) about 5%.
+CPU usage on the Smarty server during cache initialization (maximum load at cold start) is about 30-40%, after initialization (during continuous working with maximum activity of users) about 5%.
 Thus, this configuration is capable of supporting up to 75000 users online in the normal mode and 100000 users online in high load mode.

 ![Grafana](/smarty_stress_test/results/30kgrafana.png)
 ![Locust](/smarty_stress_test/results/30klocust.png)